Robust subgroup discovery: Introduction

 In terms of \emph{redundancy}, the first main limitation of existing works is their focus on one type of target variables, such as binary targets \citep{bosc2018anytime,belfodil2019fssd}, nominal targets \citep{lavravc2004subgroup}, or numeric targets \citep{lijffijt2018subjectively}, where only DSSD focuses on univariate and multivariate nominal and numeric targets \citep{van2012diverse}.
 The second main limitation is the lack of an optimality criterion for subgroup sets or lists, where the only exception is FSSD \citep{belfodil2019fssd}.
 It is important to emphasise that some works aim at finding sequential subgroups or subgroup \emph{lists}, while others aim at finding unordered sets or subgroup \emph{sets}.
-Subgroup lists are akin to rule lists \citep{proencca2020interpretable} in the sense that each subgroup/rule needs to be interpreted sequentially, and thus they should be read (on the list) sequentially and without overlap, while subgroup sets are allowed to overlap.
-In this work, we focus solely on subgroup lists, and although previous works often did not use this term we retroactively rename those models that are in fact subgroup lists.
+Subgroup lists are akin to rule lists \citep{proencca2020interpretable} in the sense that each subgroup/rule needs to be interpreted sequentially, and thus they should be read and interpreted sequentially and cannot overlap, while subgroup sets are allowed to overlap.
+In this work, we focus solely on subgroup lists, and although previous works often did not use this term, we retroactively rename those models that are, in fact, subgroup lists.

 In terms of \emph{statistical robustness}, the approaches can be divided into post-processing techniques \citep{duivesteijn2011exploiting,van2016expect} and modified quality measures \citep{song2016subgroup,song2017model}.
-Post-processing techniques first mine the top-$k$ subgroups and then apply a statistical test to find to find statistical significance.
-Modified quality measure approaches, which are more related to our work, add a statistical test directly in the quality measure definition; however, they do not take into account multiple-hypothesis testing.
+Post-processing techniques first mine the top-$k$ subgroups and then apply a statistical test to find statistical significance.
+Modified quality measure approaches, which are more closely related to our work, add a statistical test directly to the quality measure definition; however, they do not consider multiple-hypothesis testing correction and only focus on top-k mining.

-We will now proceed to present the combined problem of finding non-redundant and statistically robust subgroups.